 Special intake criteria apply for Master’s study programs.
 A Bachelor’s or equivalent degree that, as a rule, is connected to the current subject is, for the most part, only one of several admissions prerequisites.
 All admissions requirements are set out in the admissions statutes of each study program.
 The admissions statutes also contain rules governing an admission that is conditioned on completion of Bachelor’s studies as well as other conditional admissions.
 In addition, the statute describes the exact process for determining suitability and for admission.
 Therefore, be sure to pay attention to the information in the admission statutes!

-To be admitted to the sports science study programs (single subject Bachelor’s or State Examination for Teachers B.A.), you must evidence a sports admissions test (or waiver thereof).
-Please heed the application deadlines and the instruction handout.
+To be admitted to the sports science study programs (teaching qualification B.A. and additional subject M.Ed.), you must evidence a sports admissions test (or waiver thereof).
+Please heed the application deadlines (15 May) and the instruction handout.

-As provided by the State Higher Education Act, all prospective students for a Bachelor’s study program or State Examination for Teacher’s B.A. must participate in a studies orientation process.
+As provided by the State Higher Education Act, all prospective students for a Bachelor’s study program must participate in a studies orientation process.
 It is left to the universities how this orientation is to look in practice.
 The orientation processes listed on the following web page are accepted by the Univeristy of Stuttgart.

-Studies in some subjects leading to a GymPO I State Examination for Teachers or Bachelor of Arts degrees require specific language proficiency.
+Studies in some subjects (especially Bachelor of Arts degrees and teaching degrees) require specific language proficiency.
 Please see the thumbnail descriptions of the respective study programs for information on language requirements.
 Proof normally consists of a final record (Abiturzeugnis).
 Possible supplementary information required must be authorized by the chair of the examination committee for the relevant subject on a case by case basis.

 If you must catch up subsequently on the required language proficiency, this timeframe can be extended by one or two semesters as provided for in the exam regulation and depending on the language to be learned.
 Please check further rules in the exam regulation for your subject or with Student Counseling Center.